-With value true, T-Server mutates CTI requests provided by the application if the value of the request does not correspond semantically to the actual state of calls on the device.
-Value false disables this feature.
+If the value of the configuration option is set to true, T-Server mutates CTI requests provided by the application if the value of the request does not correspond semantically to the actual state of calls on the device.
+A valid value of false disables this feature.